THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

 - `test_server.py` - contains unit test for the server.
   - These tests verify the functionality of various endpoints in the server.
-- To run all the unit tests for this project:
-  `python -m unittest`
+- To run all the unit tests for this project:   _(this can either be python or python3, depending on your version)_ `python -m unittest`

 ## License